columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 processes defined for the datasets and added to the Campaign object associated to the Config.
 It is possible to get all root processes from a specific campaign using the {py:func}`~columnflow.config_util.get_root_processes_from_campaign()` function from columnflow.
-As an example of information carried by a process, a color for the plotting scripts can be set using the {external+order:py:attr}`order.mixins.ColorMixin.color1` attribute of the process.
+Examples of information carried by a process could be the cross section of the process, registered under the {external+order:py:attr}`order.process.Process.xsecs` attribute, and a color for the plotting scripts, which can be set using the {external+order:py:attr}`order.mixins.ColorMixin.color1` attribute of the process.
+An example of a Process definition is given in the {ref}`Analysis, Campaign and Config <analysis_campaign_config>` section of the columnflow documentation.
 More informations about processes can be found in the {external+order:py:class}`order.process.Process` and the {external+order:doc}`quickstart` sections of the order documentation.